 Homecoming Committee and Wisconsin Alumni Student Board

 The Wisconsin Alumni Association (WAA) sponsors both the Homecoming Committee and the Wisconsin Alumni Student Board (WASB).
-The Homecoming Committee hosts a week of events on campus each fall, including the Annual Homecoming Parade.
-Each spring, the committee welcomes close to 30 spirited Badgers selected through a rigorous process.
+The Homecoming Committee hosts a week of events on campus each fall, including the annual Homecoming parade.
 WASB is a group of 65 enthusiastic students who engage in philanthropic endeavors, campus and community outreach, recruitment, and campus events such as the All-Campus Party.

 UW–Madison students can complete a leadership certificate (similar to a minor) that requires documentation of a minimum of 100 hours of experience in leadership roles, civic engagement, work experience, and educational activities within and outside the classroom focused on leadership; three online courses; and a capstone education artifact (paper, website, presentation) that demonstrates the student's growth, learning, and impact on the community.

 UW–Madison offers Army, Navy, and Air Force ROTC programs.
 These programs combine course work, leadership training, extracurricular opportunities, social events, and more, and each offers distinct scholarship opportunities.